 Automatic vectorization is defined as an automated technique for converting raster data into vector features.
 This process relies on user input to control how to perform the vectorization.
 Factors such as image resolution, amount of noise in the image, and the actual content of the scanned document all play a role in determining the outcome of the vectorization.

 ArcScan supports two vectorization methods: centerline and outline.
 Centerline vectorization will generate vector features along the center of the raster linear elements.
 Outline vectorization will generate vector features at the border of the raster linear elements.

 As previously mentioned, the success of a vectorization may be determined by the state of the scanned document at the time of the conversion.
 It is sometimes necessary to modify the image prior to the generation of features.
 This process, referred to as raster preprocessing, can help you clean up certain portions of the raster that will help define the scope of the vectorization.
 The Raster Cleanup tools provide the means to perform these steps.
 In addition, raster selections can be used in combination with or independently of raster cleanup to isolate the raster cells you want to vectorize.

-Besides manipulation of the original raster, the most influential factor in batch vectorization is the settings.
+Besides manipulation of the original raster, the most influential factor in automatic vectorization is the settings.
 The settings control which cells are vectorized as well as the amount of generalization and smoothing that is applied to the output vector data.
 You can modify the settings and preview them immediately in the map to see how they affect the vectorization.
 Once you have determined the appropriate settings, you can vectorize the entire raster layer or a defined area of it.
 After data creation, you can use other Editor tools, such as topology, advanced editing, and spatial adjustment, to further refine the data, if necessary.